Asana

 • Wrike Free: Unlimited users, 200 active tasks, Board/Table/Gantt views, AI Essentials.

-Wrike's free plan is more generous for small teams thanks to unlimited users and AI access.
-Asana's 2-user cap (reduced from 10 in November 2025) limits the free tier to solo users or pairs.
+Wrike's free plan is more generous for small teams thanks to unlimited users and AI Essentials access.
+Asana's 2-user cap (reduced from 10 on November 12, 2025) limits the free tier to solo users or pairs.
+Legacy accounts created before that date may still have 10 seats.

 What real users say